apache/pulsar/site2/docs/reference-metrics.md

 You can [set up a Prometheus instance](https://prometheus.io/) to collect all the metrics exposed at Pulsar components and set up
 [Grafana](https://grafana.com/) dashboards to display the metrics and monitor your Pulsar cluster.

-The example Grafana dashboards can be found:
+The following are some Grafana dashboards examples:

 - [pulsar-grafana](http://pulsar.apache.org/docs/en/deploy-monitoring/#grafana): A grafana dashboard that displays metrics collected in Prometheus for Pulsar clusters running on Kubernetes.
 - [apache-pulsar-grafana-dashboard](https://github.com/streamnative/apache-pulsar-grafana-dashboard): A collection of grafana dashboard templates for different Pulsar components running on both Kubernetes and on-premise machines.